 It’s all about the right balance

-Collaborative work of research groups at the University of Würzburg and the TU Dresden has provided important new insights for cancer research.
+Collaborative work of research groups at the Uni of Würzburg and the TU Dresden has provided important new insights for cancer research.
 During cell division specific target proteins have to be turned over in a precisely regulated manner.
 To this end specialized enzymes label the target proteins with signaling molecules.
 However, the enzymes involved in this process can also label themselves, thus initiating their own degradation.
 In a multidisciplinary approach, the researchers identified a mechanism of how enzymes can protect themselves from such self-destruction and maintain sufficient concentrations in the cell.
-These results have been published in the journal Science Signaling.
+These results have been published in the latest issue of Science Signaling.

 Vital functions of the multicellular organisms, such as growth, development, and tissue regeneration, depend on the precisely controlled division of cells.
 A failure in the underlying control mechanisms can lead to cancer.
 A team of researchers led by Dr. Sonja Lorenz from the Rudolf Virchow Center – Center for Integrative and Translational Bioimaging at the University of Würzburg and by Dr. Jörg Mansfeld from the Biotechnology Center (BIOTEC) at the Technical University of Dresden discovered a new mechanism that modulates cell division.